-Owner seeks to evict strip club and squatters from condemned building
+Rent arrears and squatters threaten lease of strip club in condemned building

 But Turner said there was no evidence Taylor had the financial ability to pay the arrears or continue to pay rent.

-If Justice Churchman was to grant that condition then Taylor should have to pay within seven days, Turner said,
+If Justice Churchman was to grant that condition then Taylor should have to pay within seven days, Turner said.

-But he reminded the court that ultimately Alsaloom wanted the lease cancelled.
+But he reminded the court that Alsaloom ultimately wanted the lease cancelled.

 Justice Churchman has reserved his decision.